codewithtrisha09/mudra_detector/README.md

 pip install -r requirements.txt
 ```

-### 5. Run the app
+### 5. Run the application
 ```bash
 python app.py
 ```

-Open the local URL printed in the terminal (typically `http://127.0.0.1:5000`), grant webcam access when prompted, and hold a mudra up to the camera to see it classified live.
+Open the local URL printed in the terminal (typically `http://127.0.0.1:5000`), grant webcam access when prompted, and present a mudra to the camera to see it classified in real time.

 ---

-## Training Your Own Model
+## Training a Custom Model

-**Extract landmarks from your dataset:**
+**Extract landmarks from a dataset:**
 ```bash
 python extract_landmarks.py
 ```
-Outputs normalized hand-landmark coordinates to `landmarks.csv`.
+This outputs normalized hand-landmark coordinates to `landmarks.csv`.

 **Train the classifier:**
 ```bash
 python train_model.py
 ```
-Saves the trained model to `mudra_model.keras` along with its label encoder.
+This saves the trained model to `mudra_model.keras` along with its corresponding label encoder.

 ---

 ## Roadmap

-- [ ] Expand the mudra library to cover the full set of 28 root gestures
+- [ ] Expand the mudra library to cover the complete set of 28 root gestures
-- [ ] Posture-correction feedback for learners
+- [ ] Add posture-correction feedback for learners
-- [ ] AR overlays showing correct hand positioning
+- [ ] Introduce AR overlays to guide correct hand positioning
-- [ ] Two-hand (samyukta) mudra recognition
+- [ ] Support two-hand (samyukta) mudra recognition
-- [ ] Cloud deployment for browser-only access, no local setup
+- [ ] Enable cloud deployment for browser-only access, eliminating local setup
-- [ ] Mobile-compatible build (iOS/Android)
+- [ ] Deliver a mobile-compatible build (iOS/Android)

 ---